azhagthott/color_palette/README.md

 ## Color Palette
-Colors in material design, is a simply XML file
+Android Colors in Material Design, is a simply XML file

 example:
 **Deep Purple 500**